Maximum drawdown, recovery, and momentum: Construction of alternative stock selection rules

 The successive recovery after the maximum drawdown is defined as

-where $t^{*}$ is the time moment for the end of the maximum drawdown formation.
+where $t^{*}$ is the time moment at the end of the maximum drawdown formation.
 It imposes how much loss from the worst decline is recovered by the short-term reversion.
 Similar to maximum drawdown, it is also helpful to understand the price momentum.
-When an asset price is on the upward trend, it is regarded as the support to the initial trend.
+When an asset price is on the upward trend, it is regarded the support to the initial trend.
 Meanwhile, the recovery in downside momentum is a reversion against the overall trend.
-It is obvious that an asset with stronger recovery is favored for long position than an asset with weaker recovery.
-Contrary to the long position, smaller recovery might be preferred for short-selling.
+It is obvious that an asset with stronger recovery is more favored for long positions than an asset with weaker recovery.
+Contrary to the long positions, smaller recovery would be preferred for short-selling.

-In this regard, maximum drawdown and consecutive recovery are indispensable in the processes of detecting and analyzing signals for price trending and reversion.
-It is obvious that these aspects should be incorporated into momentum analysis and portfolio construction.
-It is possible to construct new composite selection rules stemming from the maximum drawdown and the recovery.
-For example, even if two assets have the same cumulative return, assets with larger maximum drawdowns needs to be penalized in portfolio construction.
+In this regard, maximum drawdown and consecutive recovery are indispensable in the processes of detecting and analyzing signals for price trending and its reversion.
+It is obvious that these aspects need to be incorporated into momentum analysis and portfolio construction.
+Additionally, it is possible to develop new composite selection rules stemming from the maximum drawdown and the recovery.
+For example, even if two assets have the same cumulative return, some investors would penalize assets with worse maximum drawdowns in portfolio construction based on investors' investment goals and risk appetites.
 In another case, an asset with stronger short-term recovery would be preferred in the alternative ranking systems.
-It is impossible for the traditional ranking criterion to discern the characteristics of the price evolution in past history.
+The traditional ranking criterion is impossible to discern the characteristics of the price evolution in past history.

 Before developing new alternative selection rules, we need to take a closer look on cumulative return.
-A given estimation period is chronologically decomposed into the following three sub-periods.
-The first sub-period is a peak formulation phase which ranges from the beginning of the estimation period to the peak before the maximum downfall.
-In the next sub-period, the maximum drawdown has been progressed.
-The last sub-period is a recovery stage from the moment of the maximum drawdown formulation to the end of the estimation period.
-The above decomposition on the cumulative log-return $\mathrm{C}$ is represented with log-returns in the three different phases:
+For a given asset, the time window of asset price evolution is chronologically decomposed into the following three sub-periods.
+The first sub-period is the peak formulation phase that ranges from the beginning of the estimation period to the peak prior to the maximum downfall.
+In the next sub-period, the maximum drawdown formation has progressed.
+The last sub-period is the recovery stage from the completion moment of the maximum drawdown formulation to the end of the estimation period.
+The above decomposition on the cumulative log-return $\mathrm{C}$ is represented with the log-returns from these three different phases:

-where PP, MDD and R are the log-returns during the pre-peak sub-period, drawdown sub-period and recovery sub-period, respectively.
+where PP, MDD, and R are the log-returns during the pre-peak sub-period, drawdown sub-period, and recovery sub-period, respectively.